The number-one question my OT friends ask me is whether or not they should be AOTA members.

 Something many folks don’t realize is that with NBCOT certification, you get a free subscription to ProQuest, which gives you an automatic subscription to recent issues of AJOT.

-So if you were going to join AOTA solely for the AJOT access, this might make you reconsider.
+So, if you were going to join AOTA solely for the AJOT access, this might make you reconsider.

 State professional organizations

-OTs have the luxury of deciding whether to belong to state organizations, independent of our participation in our national organizations.
+OTs have the luxury of deciding whether to belong to state organizations, independent of participation in our national organizations.

 (PTs, for example, are required to join a state professional organization when they decide to invest in an American Physical Therapy Association membership.)